Healthcare & Health Insurance in Sri Lanka

 When we asked expats and global nomads about the quality of medical care in Sri Lanka, they replied:

 "Sri Lanka has a well-developed healthcare system, with both public and private medical services available.
 The public healthcare system is free for all citizens, and provides a wide range of services, including primary care, specialist care, and hospital care.
 Private medical services are also available, and are generally of a high quality.
 Sri Lanka has a number of well-equipped hospitals and clinics, and a wide range of medical professionals, including doctors, nurses, and other healthcare workers.
-The country also has a number of medical research institutes, which are dedicated to improving the quality of healthcare in the country," said one foreigner in Sri Lanka.
+The country also has a number of medical research institutes, which are dedicated to improving the quality of healthcare in the country," said a member in Sri Lanka.

 Are healthcare and health insurance expensive in Sri Lanka?